 Do Treadmills use a lot of electricity UK?
 A simple answer is no. Treadmills do not consume a lot of energy because most people use them in moderate amounts.
-You are nearly impossible to be using your machine continuously throughout the day, but instead for short but consistent workout durations during the week.
+It’s nearly impossible to be using your machine continuously throughout the day, but instead for short consistent workout durations during the week.

 Many factors can influence how much power your treadmill uses, which varies depending on the model and brand; as a result, determining the exact quantity of energy that your treadmill will use can be challenging.
 You can perform calculations relating to the wattage and your usage to understand better how much electricity your treadmill is probable to use.